-Fig.11: Maps of parameters of azimuthal anisotropy for Or horizon calculated based on kinematic attribute.
-A) effective parameters, B) interval parameters.
-Intensity is shown in colors (blue - higher intensity) and length of black dashes.
-Azimuth of fractures strike (direction of max. stress) is shown as orientation of dashes.
+Fig. 11: Maps of parameters of azimuthal anisotropy for Sb-Or layer calculated based on kinematic attribute.
+A) effective parameters, B) parameters for the layer.
+Intensity is shown in colors (blue higher intensity) and length of black dashes - the same scale for both.
+Azimuth of fractures' strike (direction of fast velocity) is shown as orientation of dashes.